Hemendra Bhatia

-Hemendra Bhatia was a noted Indian actor, writer and acting coach.
+Hemendra Bhatia was an Indian actor, writer, and acting coach.

 Early life

 Bhatia was born in Kanpur in 1952.
-He was an alumni of Film and Television Institute of India.
+He was an alumnus of Film and Television Institute of India.
 He was an acting coach to prominent actors like Nawazuddin Siddiqui, Deepika Padukone and Anupam Kher.
 He joined the Bhartendu Natya Academy as a teacher and later served as the first dean of Anupam's acting school, Actor Prepares.

 Career

 Hemendra appeared in the short The Eight Column Affair in 1987 and the film Karamati Coat or the miraculous coat in 1993.
 He acted in films like Maine Gandhi Ko Nahin Mara, Satta.
 He also appeared in the TV series Bharat Ek Khoj.
 He was also involved in writing of the screenplay of the 1992 film Idiot, starring Shah Rukh Khan.
 In 2020, he wrote and directed a stage play named Tum.
 He also served as a member of the jury in 52nd International Film Festival of India.